MilanMj11/Falling-Words/README.md

 3. Maintain accuracy to increase your Combo and Score.
 4. Keep an eye on your Hearts.
 Running out means losing the game.

+If you misspell a word, you can either press the Backspace key to erase the last typed letter or press 'Enter' or 'Spacebar' to delete the entire word.
+Be cautious: erasing a single letter will not impact accuracy, but erasing the entire word will result in losing your Combo and affect your Accuracy.

 At any time you feel like taking a break, you may Pause the game by pressing "Esc" or pressing the Pause Button in the up-right corner of the Window.
 You may also restart the game if you feel like you performed bad by Pausing and then pressing the Restart button.